Upgrade overview

 Important

-6. After confirming that the update has properly worked on System A, initiate the Project Quay Operator on System B and on System C. The Operator upgrade results in an upgraded Project Quay installation, and the pods are restarted.
+6. Confirm that the update has properly worked on System A, initiate the Project Quay upgrade on System B and on System C. The Operator upgrade results in an upgraded Project Quay installation, and the pods are restarted.

 Note